Strategic Plan 2022–2027

-As we approach our centennial, we celebrate the richness of our Benedictine founding and affirm the transformative power of a Portsmouth Abbey School education for the twenty-first century.
+As we approach our centennial in the 2026–27 school year, we celebrate the richness of our Benedictine founding and affirm the transformative power of a Portsmouth Abbey School education for the twenty-first century.
 Our mission of helping students grow in knowledge and grace is timeless but must be realized in new ways for each generation.

 The Portsmouth Abbey School Strategic Plan seeks to ensure that our “school of the Lord’s service” will be true to its Catholic roots and flourish well into the next century.